ebiggers/libdeflate/README.md

 ## For UNIX

-Just run `make`.
+Just run `make`, then (if desired) `make install`.
 You need GNU Make and either GCC or Clang.
 GCC is recommended because it builds slightly faster binaries.
-There is no `make install` yet;
-just copy the file(s) to where you want.

-By default, all targets are built, including the library and programs, with the exception of the `benchmark` program.  `make help` shows the available targets.
-There are also several options which can be set on the `make` command line.
-See the Makefile for details.
+By default, the following targets are built: the static library `libdeflate.a`, the shared library `libdeflate.so`, the `gzip` program, and the `gunzip` program (which is actually just a hard link to `gzip`).
+Benchmarking and test programs such as `benchmark` are not built by default.
+You can run `make help` to display the available build targets.
+There are also several options which can be set on the `make` command line; see the Makefile for details.

 ## For Windows